GautamGupta/bb-legacy-plugins/display-name/trunk/readme.txt

 Tested up to: 0.73
 Stable Tag: 0.7.2

-This plugin uses a moderator's display name (as set in WordPress) as the name of the moderator rather than the moderator's login name.
+Use a moderator's display name as the name of the moderator rather than the moderator's login name.

 == Description ==